dedeherman/wildlife/readme.txt

 Ranging from HTML, CSS, JavaScript, and also how to be a good team on a project.

-We Are The Best Team !Best view
+We Are The Best Team !

+Best view
 ( Chrome latest version )
 1920 x 1080